RenderCard - From my blog need to a public OG API

 Closing

-RenderCard began as a fix for my own content workflow.
+RenderCard started as something I needed for my own workflow.

-Now it's a free API others can use too.
+Now it is something others can use too.

 Links